 I think the whole job was a fiasco from

 beginning to end and the rack part was no different.

-doing really interesting projects, the design of the rack was
+quite busy doing really interesting projects, the design of the

-given to a small team of young mechanical design engineers under
+rack was given to a small team of young mechanical design engineers

 The latter chap could neither design